RURAL PURGE: The Day Hollywood Killed the Great Conservative Comedies & Westerns

 Along with the Conservative Sitcoms, they also cancelled the beloved “Old Hat” Variety Shows of that time: The Red Skelton Show, The Johnny Cash Show, The Jim Nabors Hour, The Glen Campbell Goodtime Hour, The Ed Sullivan Show, The Jackie Gleason Show, The Lawrence Welk Show, The Andy Williams Show.
 And Hee Haw.

-As well as the last great Westerns: Alias Smith and Jones, High Chaparral, Big Valley, Daniel Boone, The Virginian, Bonanza and Gunsmoke.
+As well as the last great Westerns: Alias Smith and Jones, Big Valley, Bonanza, Gunsmoke, High Chaparral and The Virginian.
+ABC cancelled its Comedy Western series Here Come The Brides.

 Second Chances.

 Although Gunsmoke was given a last-minute reprieve.
 According to Sherwood Schwartz, creator of Gilligan’s Island, it was the network president William Paley himself who saved it.
-When word got out that Gunsmoke was cancelled, “Mr Paley was furious.
+When he returned from a vacation in the Bahamas and was told of the cancellation, “Mr Paley was furious.
 Gunsmoke was his favorite show of all time.
 Not only in television, but on radio.
 It was also Mrs Paley’s favorite show.”
 Every artist’s dream: devotees in high places.[1]

 Doris Day and Lord Nelson sheepdog